-“Suddenly they’re talking about us flying to Brisbane the next day,” says Earlene.
-“I was there with my three kids thinking, ‘What’s happening?’”
+“Things moved so quickly from there,” remembers Earlene, “Suddenly they’re talking about us flying to Brisbane the next day, and I was there with my three kids thinking, ‘What’s happening?’”

 “I was just praying there had been a mistake,” says Earlene.
 “That someone had got the blood tests results wrong.
 That they’d tell us we could go home.”

 At the same time – deep inside – she was preparing herself for the worst.